ergo-services/ergo/docs/extra-library/applications/observer.md

 ## Inspecting the observer itself

-Every observer process answers `gen.Inspect`, so the observer is visible in the observer.
+Every observer process implements `HandleInspect`, so the observer is visible in the observer.
 The web process reports its listener name, address, TLS, surfaces, authorizer, ceiling, origins and how many were refused, rate limit, open streams against the limit, refusals by status code, whether enrollment is configured, and uptime.
-Read it from the UI, from another process with `process.Inspect`, or with the `process_state` tool over MCP.
+Read it from the UI, from another process with `Inspect(pid)`, or with the `process_state` tool over MCP.

 ## Deployment recipes